j-b-ferguson/covid-19-australia-preprocessing/README.md

 associated with numeric variables are identified and removed.
 Then selecting the variables of interest concerning daily tests and cases, a Boxcox transformation is performed.
-A linear model is then created from the transformed data, and plots with simple linear regression displayed.
+A linear model is then created from the transformed data, and plots with simple linear regression displayed.</p1>

 </div>